me-safty/Hosting-a-Full-Stack-Application/docs/pipeline process.md

 - aws-elastic-beanstalk@2.0.1

 jobs :

+ we need for jobs :
+  - node-version: '14.15'

-  we need for jobs node-version: '14.15' and we have tow jobs :
+ and we have tow jobs :
-  - build
+  - build:

     in the build we run scripts that install the dependencies and build for front-end and api
-  - deploy
+  - deploy:

     in the deploy we run scripts that deploy front-end and api

 workflows :

   we need for workflows :
   - node-version: '14.15'
   - aws-cli/setup